 Each spring in Civic Center Park, Denver hosts the nation's largest Cinco de Mayo celebration.

-The annual parade and festival (one of the biggest LGBT celebrations in the United States) makes its way through the heart of the neighborhood to Civic Center Park each June.
+The annual parade and festival (one of the biggest LGBTQ+ celebrations in the United States) makes its way through the heart of the neighborhood to Civic Center Park each June.

-Tuesdays through Thursdays in the summer food trucks arrive at the park during lunchtime for Civic Center EATS.
-Other events in the park include Independence Eve celebrations, Civic Center Nosh & Posh (food and fashion trucks) and Civic Center Moves (free exercise classes).
+Tuesdays through Thursdays in the summer, food trucks arrive at the park during lunchtime for Civic Center EATS.
+Other events in the park include Independence Eve celebrations, A Taste of Colorado and Civic Center MOVES (free exercise classes).

 Westword Music Showcase

-An outdoor music concert series featuring national headliners and over 100 of the best bands and artists from Denver and Beyond.
-Happening in June each year.
+An outdoor music concert series held annually in June that features national headliners and over 200 of the best bands and artists from Denver and beyond.